McZarya/Nyaakuza-Bot/README.md

 3: Once it has finished installing all the dependencies, you can run start.bat.

 ## Note: Like most things you may encounter errors if so report them to McZarya#0001 on discord
-Reflux Software Developments or its employees not responsible for anything you do with this bot.
+Reflux Softworks or its employees not responsible for anything you do with this bot.